arnabaws/DBscorer/README.md

 3. Create the following folder.
 	C:\ffmpeg\Converted_Videos

-4. Put the videos in a folder along with batch.bat file.
+4. Put the videos in a folder along with ffmpeg_convert.bat file.

 5. Double click to start conversion.